HuotChu/ArrayForLua/README.md

 ArrayForLua
 ===================

-This is a collection of Array methods for working with tables and arrays in Lua.
+Array.lua contains a collection of Array methods for working with tables and arrays in Lua.

 &nbsp;